authelia/authelia/README.md

 applications via a web portal.
 It acts as a companion of reverse proxies like [nginx] or [Traefik] by handling forwarded authentication and authorization requests.

-    BREAKING NEWS: Authelia v4 release is coming soon!
+    BREAKING NEWS: Authelia v4 stable release is coming soon!
 The new version is written in Go for reliability, performance and security improvements.
-    It is currently available in beta in master.
+A docker image is currently available in alpha version on dockerhub.
     Please read BREAKING.md if you want to migrate from v3 to v4.
 Otherwise, start fresh in v4 and enjoy!